Mỹ Tâm: 2012–2015: Vietnam Idol, Mỹ Tâm and The Voice of Vietnam

 On 28 September 2014, Mỹ Tâm announced her first concert after 10 years- "Heartbeat", taking place in Ho Chi Minh City and Hanoi, with free ticket.
 The two concerts attracted approximately 40,000 people at the Military Zone 7 Stadium in Ho Chi Minh City; and about 25,000 audiences at Hang Day Stadium in Hanoi.
-Her tour was positively received by critics, and brought her a nomination for the 2015 "Tour of the Year" category of the Devotion Award.
-A DVD which recorded the showcase of Heartbeat in Ho Chi Minh City on 20 April 2015, before the release of the two live shows in Ho Chi Minh City and Hanoi on 22 and 26 April 2015 respectively, to recreate the atmosphere of "Heartbeat" with highlight performances throughout the two shows, had sold 3,600 copies in just four hours of debut.
-The DVD gathered more than 1 billion and 80 million VND as well as reached the milestone of 10,000 copies in a month.
+Her tour brought her a nomination for the 2015 "Tour of the Year" category of the Devotion Award.
+A DVD which recorded the showcase of Heartbeat in Ho Chi Minh City on 20 April 2015, before the release of the two live shows in Ho Chi Minh City and Hanoi on 22 and 26 April 2015 respectively, to recreate the atmosphere of "Heartbeat" with highlight performances throughout the two shows, had sold 3,600 copies in four hours of debut.
+The DVD gathered more than 1 billion and 80 million VND and reached the milestone of 10,000 copies in a month.

 On 12 April 2015, Mỹ Tâm was the last to confirm to become a coach on the third season of The Voice of Vietnam alongside Thu Phương, Tuấn Hưng and Đàm Vĩnh Hưng.
-Her final contestant, Đức Phúc was crowned the winner on the finale broadcast on 20 September, making Tâm the winning coach on her first attempt as a coach.
-However, Tâm did not return to The Voice for its fourth season and was replaced by Tóc Tiên.
+Her final contestant, Đức Phúc was crowned the winner on the finale broadcast on 20 September, making Mỹ Tâm the winning coach on her first attempt as a coach.
+Mỹ Tâm did not return to The Voice for its fourth season and was replaced by Tóc Tiên.
 At the VTV Award 2015 took place on 6 September, Mỹ Tâm won the "Artist of the Year" category for the second consecutive time.